By David Hudnall, DMD

 Some analog elements remain the best method in spite of advanced technology.
 In cases where you believe the digital models will not be able to be hand-articulated, some form of physical bite registration, such as Blu-mousse, is recommended to include with your case as a backup to a digital bite registration.
 This will ensure that the restoration that you receive from the lab will be ready to deliver with little to no adjustments.

 Digital Workflow Hasn’t Made Impression Materials Obsolete

-Even though automation and a digital workflow have allowed laboratories to create more precisely-fitting restorations, the need for traditional impression and bite registration materials has not been eliminated.
-The use of procedure-appropriate materials continues to play a big part in the success of your final restoration.
-With the aid of advanced technology, Stomadent Dental Laboratory makes use of all of the options available to provide you with superior-fitting restorations that require little to no adjustment upon delivery, saving you time and money.
-Trust Stomadent to be your go-to dental lab.
-We have revolutionized digital workflow!
+With the aid of advanced technology, Stomadent Dental Laboratory makes use of all available options to provide you with superior-fitting restorations that require little to no adjustment upon delivery, saving you both time and money.
+Trust Stomadent to be an extension of your dental team.